 Chinese Studies is an interdisciplinary minor that draws on a broad range of courses in language, literature, film, history, and politics.
 The minor can complement any concentration, deepening students' global competencies, cross-cultural perspectives, and awareness of a range of important cultural and social issues.

-The knowledge and skills acquire through the advanced study of foreign language prepare them for a diverse and increasingly international workplace and for further study in graduate school.
+The knowledge and skills acquired through the advanced study of a foreign language prepare them for a diverse and increasingly international workplace and for further study in graduate school.
 Career possibilities include jobs in translation and interpreting, international affairs, nonprofit work, media and journalism, and business.

 Students can also choose to complete some of their studies in the New School study abroad program in Shanghai.
 This intensive five-week summer program includes language study as well as fieldwork, arts and culture study, and excursions.

 Students interested in a minor can simulate a worksheet that accounts for courses already completed and in progress using the "What If" feature in Degree Works.